gAldeia/gAldeia/README.md

 ### About me

-Guilherme graduated with a Bachelor's degree in Science and Technology in 2019, a Bachelor's degree in Computer Science in 2020, and a Bachelor's degree in Neuroscience in 2023, all graduations from the [Federal University of ABC (UFABC)](https://www.ufabc.edu.br/en/), Santo Andre, Brazil.

-He entered the master's program in early 2020, also at UFABC, and obtained his master's degree in Computer Science in early 2022.
-He has been pursuing a doctoral degree since 2022, also at the same institution.
-In 2023, he was awarded a Doctorate Sandwich grant from [Coordination of Superior Level Staff Improvement (CAPES)—Brazil](https://www.gov.br/capes/pt-br) and went to Boston Children's Hospital/Harvard Medical School to join the [cavalab](https://cavalab.org/) for six months.

-Since 2017, he has studied evolutionary algorithms and symbolic regression, his area of greatest expertise.
-In 2020, he studied interpretability in machine learning, focusing on applying explanation methods in the context of symbolic regression.
-During his undergraduate studies, he also studied digital signal processing and sound source localization, the processing of functional magnetic resonance imaging images, and functional connectivity analysis through graph theory.

-He is currently interested in evolutionary computing, interpretability in machine learning, optimization methods for symbolic regression, and computational models of neural information processing.
+I earned my PhD in Computer Science in November 2025 at the [Federal University of ABC (UFABC)](https://www.ufabc.edu.br/en/), in Santo André, Brazil.
+My research focuses on genetic programming and its applications in the health sciences, including symbolic regression, machine learning applied to fMRI data, and explainable artificial intelligence.
+More broadly, I am interested in evolutionary computation, interpretability in machine learning, and computational models of neural information processing.

+I hold Bachelor’s degrees in Science and Technology (2019), Computer Science (2020), and Neuroscience (2023).
+I completed my Master’s degree in Computer Science at UFABC in early 2022 and continued there for my PhD (2022–2025).

+In 2023, I was awarded a Doctorate Sandwich grant from [CAPES—Brazil](https://www.gov.br/capes/pt-br), which allowed me to spend six months as a visiting researcher at Boston Children’s Hospital / Harvard Medical School, working at the [cavalab](https://cavalab.org/).

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/guilherme-aldeia-0a8a0b21b/)](https://www.linkedin.com/in/guilherme-aldeia-0a8a0b21b/)
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/gAldeia)](https://github.com/gAldeia)